celitedev/node-crawler/README.md

 - seeding of urls is controllable per crawler
 - crawling is done with configurable speed, concurrency, proxies.
 WIP: controlling concurrency in distributed environment.
 Follow #12 for more info
 - crawlers default to non-javascript (fast) but allow client-side javascript processing where needed on a per crawler basis.
+- sensible algorithms for detecting endless loops (something sites try to do to deter crawlers) as well as options for custom functions per source
+- output is validated (Json Schema) giving more quality assurance when writing new crawlers.

 ## Output format